shady-robot/knowledge-practice-insight/computer_science/knowledge/devops/kubernetes/kubernetes_in_action/chapter14/README.md

 for the whole cluster requires you to run an additional component called Heaspter.

+### Resource metrics pipeline

+The resource metrics pipeline provides a limited set of metric related to cluster components such as the Horizontal Pod Autoscaler controller, as well as the `kubectl top` utility.
+These metrics are collected by the lightweight, short-term, in-memory metric-server and are exposed via the `metrics.k8s.io` API.

+metrics-server discovers all nodes on the cluster and queries each node's kubelet for CPU and memory usage.
+The kubelet translates each pod into its constituent containers and fetches individual container usage statistics from the container runtime through the container runtime interface.

+The kubelet featches this information from the integrated cAdvisor for the legacy Docker integration.
+It then exposes the aggregated pod resource usage statistics through the metrics-server Resource Metrics API.

+### Full metrics pipeline

+A full metrics pipeline gives you access to richer metrics.
+The monitor pipeline fetches metrics from the kubelet and then exposes them to Kubernetes via an adapter by implementing either the `custom.metrics.k8s.io` or `external.metrics.k8s.io` API.

 ### Enable metrics-server for kubeadm

 refer to [Make metrics-server work out of the box with kubeadm][1] for more